spectrasecure/arise/docs/creating-arise-pages.md

 ## Site Architecture Overview

-All pages build in Arise have a common modular structure.
-Each page in Arise is made up of a folder (where you can and should store any relevant page assets like images, thumbnail, etc) with an `index.md` at the root of the page.
-The basic structure of every page in Arise looks like this:
+All pages in Arise have a common modular structure.
+Each page is made up of a folder with an `index.md` at the root of the page.
+Thumbnails, images, and other page assets should be stored in the same folder as the page `index.md` file.
+The basic structure of every page in Arise can be visualised like this:

 ```
     .